Boltiten/Bachelor/README.md

 # Bachelor

-There are X steps for running the model.
+There are 3 main steps for running the model.

-First you need an rss feed
+First you need data.
+Then you must process the data.
+Finally you train on the data.